Little-Known Differences Between CT Scans and MRIs That Could Save You Time

 1. Type of Imaging: Hard vs. Soft Tissue

-One of the primary differences between CT scans and MRIs is the type of tissue they best visualize.
+One of the most significant distinctions between CT scans and MRIs is the type of tissue each method visualizes best.

 2. Speed and Convenience